 ♒ heat capable per room

-First-year students have the opportunity to live in the Adventure Education community, which provides residents the opportunity to engage in outdoor activities and to live with a close-knit community of like-minded individuals who have the desire to enjoy and learn from outdoor experiences.
+First-year students have the opportunity to live in the theme community Outdoor Living in Schiff Hall.
+Outdoor Living provides residents the opportunity to engage in outdoor activities and to live with a close-knit community of like-minded individuals who have the desire to enjoy and learn from outdoor experiences.

 Prior experience with outdoor activities is not required.
 Incoming students wishing to apply for the Adventure Education community should indicate their interest on their Housing Application available in myPugetSound mid April.